HOW TO RIDE FASTER ON YOUR BIKE: 10 BETTER WAYS – GEAR AND KIT

 Perhaps so, but you are only slowing yourself down my friend.
 Try getting more sleep before a long weekend ride.
-Go to bed a half hour earlier on weeknights.
-See if it makes a difference (it will).
+Go to bed a half-hour earlier on weeknights.
+See if it makes a difference (it should).
 You are the one that wants to ride faster.
 I’m just telling you to do that and how not to ride slower.
 Not getting enough sleep will make you slower.

 Even if you can’t always be eating the right things, you can certainly be smart enough not to eat the wrong things or eat at the wrong times or eat the wrong amounts.
 If you do, it will slow you down, plain and simple.

 If you jumped into the discussion about how to ride faster with this post, be sure to check out Part 1 of How To Ride Faster On Your Bike: 10 Better Ways that focuses on the training and technique we enthusiasts use to get extra speed.